top of page

 MODULATION

-Motivated by radical modes of inquiry, such as Black feminist theorist Tina Campt’s practice of ‘listening to images’, this work prompts us to attune to frequencies that aren’t always available in our normal registers — a counterintuitive method of engaging with photographic archives that requires more ‘affective labor’.
+This work prompts us to attune to frequencies that aren’t always available in our normal registers — a counterintuitive method of engaging with photographic archives that requires more ‘affective labor’.
 As haptic images move us ‘emotionally but also in a tactile sense through our physical contact with them’, they propel the ongoing event of image making.
-In this practice, Ethel recurrently asks: “How do images hold memory over time?
-How do we reactivate archives?
-How do we listen to images digitally?”
+In this practice, Ethel recurrently asks: “What does it mean to listen to images?
+How do images hold memory over time?
+How do we reactivate them?"

 Nyū e ke coo à mbùunkur ku bap à ngàptú’.